 Governance Committee: Ms. Draper noted legislation issues that may require changes to the WLS Sexual Harassment Prevention policy.
-The law has not yet been signed by the Governor, so the policy will be reviewed after that takes place.
+Some proposed bills have not yet been passed by both houses and signed by the Governor, so the policy will be reviewed after that takes place.
 The Open Meetings Law has also been revised regarding video conferencing, and the WLS policy will be reviewed in light of these new requirements when more information has been received from the Committee on Open Government.
 Following receipt of the final report from the Diversity, Equity & Inclusion Audit, the Committee will review the WLS Employee Handbook.